cw-alex-stangier/acme-cmdb/README.md

 ## Setup

-Run `./gcp terraform apply` in project dir to create the needed infrastructure.
+Run `terraform apply` in project the gcp folder to create the needed infrastructure.
 Currently used infrastructure is:
 ```
 Cloud Source Repository
 Artifact Registry